lunaris-sys/foundation/README.md

 "Embedded" means it runs inside the same process as the application using it - no separate database server to manage, no network socket, no extra service to keep alive.
 It's closer to SQLite than to PostgreSQL in that sense.

-It uses **Cypher** as its query language (the same language Neo4j uses), which is readable and well-documented.
-Example query:
+It uses **Cypher** as its query language - a readable, English-like syntax for querying graph databases.
+A Cypher query reads almost like a sentence: "find files that were opened by an app, where the file was modified after this date, and return the file path and app name."
+Example:

 ```cypher
 MATCH (f:File)-[:OPENED_BY]->(a:App)